Last Updated on July 8, 2023

 Similarly, Roman Rottweilers are also easily trainable with remarkable intelligence.
 These dogs love to please their owners and thus will be pretty submissive and eager during training.

-Which type of Rottweiler sheds the least?
+Which type of this breed sheds the least?

 American Rottweilers don’t have as thick a coat as German Rottweilers.
 The undercoat of the American Rottweiler is only present on the thighs and neck, whereas, on the German Rottweiler, the undercoat completely covers the dog.